Cratopus icon

 CONFIG_STORAGE_DIR /etc/crate/config Directory for YAML configuration files.

-MIRROR_PORT 8081 Port for the built-in mirror/echo service.
+MIRROR_PORT 9090 Port for the built-in mirror server.

 Example with custom config directory: